pieroproietti/penguins-eggs/documents/proxmox-cloud-init.md

 ![cloud-init](./cloud-init.png)

 # to boot directly from the image
-qm set 9000 --boot c --bootdisk scsi0
+sudo qm set 9000 --boot c --bootdisk scsi0

+# Configure a serial console and use it as a display
+sudo qm set 9000 --serial0 socket --vga serial0

+# expand the disk to your needs